Elderly man involved in fatal Ikebukuro accident to have driver's license revoked | The Japan Times

 But anger grew online, with some suggesting that he escaped arrest because he is a former senior government official.

 Iizuka served as head of the former Agency of Industrial Science and Technology under the Ministry of International Trade and Industry, now the Ministry of Economy, Trade and Industry.
-The agency and another MITI affiliate were integrated to create the current National Institute of Advanced Industrial Science and Technology.
+The agency and another MITI affiliate were integrated to create the current National Institute of Advanced Industrial Science and Technology, or AIST.

-The police are still investigating the accident and suspect that Iizuka’s negligent driving resulted in the deaths and injuries.
-A dashboard camera in his car and other pieces of physical evidence have been confiscated.
+The police are still investigating the accident, suspecting that Iizuka’s negligent driving resulting in the deaths and injuries.
+A dashboard camera in his car and other physical evidence have been confiscated.

-At a news conference held days after the crash, the husband of the woman killed in the incident asked elderly people to think twice about getting behind the wheel if they are unsure about their abilities.
+At a news conference held days after the crash, the husband of the woman killed in the incident asked elderly people to think about not driving if they are unsure about their ability.